What Is Are Garment Spec Sheets and What Are They Used For?

 2. Enhanced Collaboration

 The garment spec sheet acts as a vital communication tool between designers and manufacturers.
 By clearly outlining every detail of the garment, it fosters better collaboration and understanding between all parties involved.
 This reduces the likelihood of miscommunications and helps to build a more cohesive and efficient workflow.
+Including a section for additional comments in the spec sheet allows designers to provide extra information or clarifications for manufacturers.

 3. Time and Cost Efficiency